<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Get to Know Wright-Patterson AFB

-Halfway between Indianapolis, Indiana, and Ohio’s capital city of Columbus, you'll find Dayton, Ohio.
-In this area known as the “Crossroads of America" sits Wright-Patterson Air Force Base.
-If you’re heading to WPAFB, take a moment to explore the area with us!
+In this area known as the "Crossroads of America" sits Wright-Patterson Air Force Base.
+If you’re heading to WPAFB, take a moment to explore the area with us.

-Learning Your Way around Wright-Patterson AFB
+Learning Your Way Around Wright-Patterson AFB

 Wright-Patterson AFB, or "Wright-Patt," is located about one mile from Fairborn, Ohio, and six miles northeast of Dayton.
 Wright-Patterson AFB is the birthplace, home, and future of aerospace and is one of the most important bases in the United States Air Force.

 The base was originally the home of Wilbur Wright Field and Fairfield Aviation General Supply Depot.
 It’s now the location of the National Museum of the U.S. Air Force, the oldest and largest aviation museum in the world.
-The host wing, the 88th Air Base Wing, has a motto of “Strength Through Support.”
-Whether you’re assigned to the 88th or an associate unit such as AFMC, AFLCMC, AFIT, or AFRL, WPAFB provides leading edge support for the warfighter.
+The host wing, the 88th Air Base Wing, has a motto of "Strength Through Support."
+Whether you’re assigned to the 88th or an associate unit such as AFMC, AFLCMC, AFIT, or AFRL, WPAFB provides leading edge support for today's warfighters.

-Wright-Patt has a workforce numbering approximately 30,000 people, including military, civilians, and contractors.
+Wright-Patt has a workforce numbering approximately 38,000 people, including military, civilians, and contractors.
 Thousands of area retirees also use the services on WPAFB.
 The base is the largest single site employer in the state of Ohio.

 WPAFB Areas A and B Locations